highchair/artinruins-com/_property/pilgrim-congregational-church.md

   - url: pilgrim-church-jh-2013-05-06.jpg
     sizes: '1440, 900'

-imagescredit: 'Contributions from the <a href="https://provlibdigital.org/islandora/object/islandora%3A10252">Rhode Island Photograph Collection</a> at the Providence Public Library and from <a href="http://gusn.us/283390">Digital Commonwealth Massachusetts</a>'
+imagescredit: 'Contributions from the <a href="https://provlibdigital.org/islandora/object/islandora%3A10252">Rhode Island Photograph Collection</a> at the Providence Public Library, the <a href="https://drive.google.com/drive/folders/144XfDEMR4o2mbyBVuJOheUrV2_RnpJFJ?fbclid=IwAR33GXXFcnzecIouWwCmOlhp6S6NFidZKnetyJc0S1pYHeCZdrOAD1aIQhw">PPS Architectural Slides Collection</a>, and from <a href="http://gusn.us/283390">Digital Commonwealth Massachusetts</a>'

 mostrecentimage: 2013-05-01